-- Integrated and applied, well-rounded and practice-related knowledge of, engagement in and critical understanding and application of theories, methods, recent techniques and trends relevant to training and human resource development and emerging national and international best practice, including the changing role of trainers, as a result of the changing world and the fourth industrial revolution. - An ability to critically interrogate multiple sources of knowledge, including current articles and prescribed material related to the changing world of trainers, the fourth industrial revolution and HRD professionals as learning and change agents within a global context and the application of recent emerging and best human resource development practice in organisations and to critically evaluate and review the knowledge and process of knowledge production. - An understanding of the complex nature of transferring a range of evidence-based knowledge with a view to critically judge, select, apply and effectively implement the most applicable recent training and human resource development practices to other, unfamiliar and own organisational settings. - The ability to select, evaluate and apply a range of specialised theory-driven training and development knowledge and applicable current acquired skills to identify, analyse and address complex training and human resource development challenges in the new world of work. - Accurate, coherent, appropriate and creative presentation and communication of theory-driven arguments and innovative new professional methods and solutions to human resource development related challenges to peers, employers, subordinates and other academics in an occupational and academic environment. - An ability to apply, in a self-critical manner, self-regulated learning and effective time-management skills, expected at post-graduate level and of human resource development professionals in order to realise all the outcomes of this module and to progress to further studies, if needed. - An ability to take full responsibility for own work and decision-making, and the responsible use of resources by abiding by the rules of intellectual property and plagiarism and prescribed text referencing and bibliographical style applicable to post-graduate level and full accountability for decisions and actions.
+- •Integrated and applied, well-rounded and practice-related knowledge of, engagement in and critical understanding and application of theories, methods, recent techniques and trends relevant to training and human resource development and emerging national and international best practice, including the changing role of trainers, as a result of the changing world and the fourth industrial revolution. - •An ability to critically interrogate multiple sources of knowledge, including current articles and prescribed material related to the changing world of trainers, the fourth industrial revolution and HRD professionals as learning and change agents within a global context and the application of recent emerging and best human resource development practice in organisations and to critically evaluate and review the knowledge and process of knowledge production. - An understanding of the complex nature of transferring a range of evidence-based knowledge with a view to critically judge, select, apply and effectively implement the most applicable recent training and human resource development practices to other, unfamiliar and own organisational settings. - •The ability to select, evaluate and apply a range of specialised theory-driven training and development knowledge and applicable current acquired skills to identify, analyse and address complex training and human resource development challenges in the new world of work. - Accurate, coherent, appropriate and creative presentation and communication of theory-driven arguments and innovative new professional methods and solutions to human resource development related challenges to peers, employers, subordinates and other academics in an occupational and academic environment.